lukebhan/NeuralOperatorsForAdvectionDiffusionControl/README.md

 ### Dataset and Models
 All precomputed datasets and models are available here [Google Drive](https://drive.google.com/drive/folders/1EYg1eequk02SnkhTmBAk6_yFO158f9d6?usp=sharing)

+All code is available in Jupyter-notebook and should be very straightforward to run.
+Datasets do not take long to generate and the model may take about a half hour to 45 minutes.

 ## Cite this work TODO
 ```